Man accused of killing woman over refrigerator sale dispute heads to court

 Police said there are indications that Gorgone may have tried to misdirect authorities.

-In the hours following the attack, police found Williams' Chevy sport utility vehicle four blocks away and her cellphone eight blocks away on Sheridan Street in Johnstown.
+In the hours following the attack, police found Williams' Chevy sport utility vehicle four blocks away and her cellphone eight miles away on Sheridan Street in Johnstown.

 Williams was the mother of two and was employed in the Conemaugh Health System, where she had worked as a nursing assistant for 16 years.